-If We say that it was mainly because of the Windows operating system that a Computer could become a personal computer it would not be an exaggeration.
+If We say that it was mainly because of the Windows operating system that a Computer could become a personal computer, it will not exaggerate.
 The revolution is still on.
-Windows is far beyond what a common man presently knows and uses.
+Windows is far beyond what a commoner presently knows and uses.

 For searching something, search engines are being used.
-However, if you know a Windows trick, then searching for information on the Net may become easy, all you need to do is simply locate the address bar in Internet Explorer and write in the phrase that you want to search on the Internet.
-Here it is important to remember the Internet Explorer (IE) recognizes a phrase and not a single word.
-If it’s a single word, then Internet, Explorer assumes it as a domain name and attempts to create an URL in its place.
-However key in a few words and IE will run your phrase through a search engine on Microsoft’s Web site.
+However, if you know a Windows trick, then searching for information on the Net may become easy; all you need to do is locate the address bar in Internet Explorer and write in the phrase you want to search on the Internet.
+It is important to remember that the Internet Explorer (IE) recognizes a representation and not a single word.
+If it’s a single word, then Internet Explorer assumes it as a domain name and attempts to create an URL in its place.
+However, key in a few words and IE will run your phrase through a search engine on Microsoft’s Web site.

 Create link in MS Word

 RELATED ARTICLES :

 - Earn Money From Website, Online Internet Tips

 - A Business Plan for a Computer Repair Business

 - Internet cafe software program for Windows 10

 - The Best London Tips From Our Readers

 Windows Computer users sometimes complain of working on too many applications for a single work, for example, work related to the Web.
 However, this is probably due to the persons’ ignorance as all major applications have features that are relatively universal in nature.
 Take, for example, MS Word.
 Most of us know about MS Word as the most wonderful word processor.
 However, quite a few of us know that it is a useful tool for Web-based applications also.
 The Web-based functions of MS Word are worth trying as it gives you endless features.
 One such part is the option of creating a link to a Web page in a Word document.